During your examination, traces of marijuana were found in your body.

 Watch closely for changes in your health, and contact your doctor or nurse call line if you think you have a problem with marijuana use.

 Go to https://www.healthwise.net/patientEd

 Enter P293 in the search box to learn more about "Marijuana Use in Teens: Care Instructions".

 Kathleen Romito, MD - Family Medicine

-& John Hughes, MD - Psychiatry & Michael F. Bierer, MD - Internal Medicine,
+& Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & John R. Hughes, MD - Addiction Psychiatry & Michael F. Bierer, MD - Internal Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.